Codepath-Android-pod1/Final_Project/README.md

 ### Networking
 #### List of network requests by screen
  - Home Feed Screen
-  - (Read/GET) Query all events based on current location
+    - (Read/GET) Query all events near by.
+    - (Read/GET) Picutres and profile of the user.
+    - (Read/GET) bring pop up that shows the event's image and description.
+    - (Create/SAVE) Filters the events to look for.
+ - Chat Feed Screen
+    - (Read/GET) Person's photo and bring the pop up of showing profile of friend
+    - (Read/GET) *Move to the Friend's list or may be pop up*
+    - (Create/SAVE) Add friend and increase the number of the friend.
-- Create Post Screen
+ - Create Event Feed Screen
+    - (Read/GET) Preview the event that person is trying to post.
+    - (Create/SAVE) Allow user to type title and events and post.
-  - (Create/POST) Create a new event object
+    - (Create/SAVE) Save as a draft.
-- Chat Screen
-  - (Read/GET) Query logged in user Chat objects
-  - (Create/POST) Send message
+    - (Delete) Delete and reset the everything the person wrote.

 #### Existing API Endpoints
 ##### Meetup